mkejeiri/Domain-Driven-Design/README.md

 Strategic design:
 - Ubiquitous language: Bridges the gap between developers and experts
 - Bounded context: Clear boundaries between different parts of the system
-- Core domain: Focus on the most important part of the system
+- Core domain: Focus on the most important part of the system which it CANNOT be outsourced!
+(Competitive Advantage)

 Interface: